Sparks29032/Release-Playground/README.md

 There may be a green border around the character, but software like OBS will ignore it.

 # How to use
-Go to the releases page and download Character.Plugin.Zip.
+Go to the releases page and download Wolfy.Zip.

 https://github.com/Sparks29032/Character_Plugin/releases

-Click on the "Wolfy" executable in the "dist" folder to run.
+Click on the "Wolfy" executable to run.

 **NOTE:** Having caps lock or holding shift may mess with reading in the button presses.